JonoHall/Shopify-Hide-Unavailable-Options/README.md

 ## Requirements
-* Dawn 12/13.
+* Dawn 15 (not compatible with previous versions).

-## Changelog
-* Small change to detect pills/selects in Dawn 13, kept compatibility with 12.

 # Hide Unavailable Combinations